-At each Quarterly Index Review, the Index is constructed using an optimization process that aims to achieve replicability and investability as well as minimize ex-ante tracking error relative to the Parent Index subject to the following constraints:
+The optimization process is applied on the Eligible Universe at each Semi-Annual Index Review (in May and November), and the aim is to achieve replicability and investability as well as minimize exante tracking error relative to the Parent Index subject to the following constraints:

 - 1. Transition and physical risk objectives constraints detailed in Table 1 - 2.
-Climate transition opportunities objectives constraints detailed in Table 2 - 3.
+Transition opportunities objectives constraints detailed in Table 2 - 3.
 Diversification objectives constraints detailed in Table 3